Nicolas Winding Refn: Unrealized projects

-In 2009, Refn expressed high interest in developing a film biopic of notoriously polemic and controversial English occultist, Aleister Crowley, with Bronson star, Tom Hardy, as Crowley.
+In 2009, Refn expressed high interest in developing a film biopic of notorious English occultist Aleister Crowley, with Bronson star Tom Hardy in the lead role.
 Refn admitted to not knowing anything about the life of the magician and referred to Crowley as a "Satan-worshipping cult personality".
-That year, he became attached to direct a modern retelling of Strange Case of Dr Jekyll and Mr Hyde with Keanu Reeves playing the titular roles.
-The working title of the film was Jekyll.
-According to an interview with SciFi Wire, he wanted the film to take place "in modern America and use as much credible science as possible."
-However, in February 2010, Winding Refn dropped out of the project in order to work on Drive.
+That year, he became attached to direct Jekyll, a modern retelling of Strange Case of Dr Jekyll and Mr Hyde with Keanu Reeves set to play the titular roles.
+Refn wanted the film to take place "in modern America and use as much credible science as possible."
+However, in February 2010, he dropped out of the project in order to work on Drive.